Coconut oil has been blowing our minds in the last decade. Dry skin? Coconut oil. Need a quick hair treatment? Coconut oil. Morning

 Coconut Oil Dosage - Topical

 In terms of using coconut oil topically, many pet owners like to use it as a massage oil.
-You can mix coconut oil with other essential oils such as lavender oil to help calm an anxious dog.
 In terms of easing itchy and dry skin, dog owners can apply the coconut oil directly onto the skin and thoroughly massage it into the coat.
 The same goes for treating hot spots and cracked paws.

 Fair warning, coconut oil does not dry quickly.
 Once you massage it into your dog's coat you can remove the excess with a towel so that it doesn’t get all over your carpet or furniture.